Universal Studios’ Nintendo World will feature augmented reality ‘Mario Kart’ ride

-LOS ANGELES COUNTY, Ca. (KTLA) – On Thursday, Universal Studios Hollywood gave fans a sneak peak at a new augmented reality ride that will open next year at the theme park’s upcoming Super Nintendo World.
+LOS ANGELES COUNTY, Ca. (KTLA) – Universal Studios Hollywood recently gave fans a sneak peak at a new augmented reality ride set to open next year at the theme park’s upcoming Super Nintendo World.

 Guests will enter the Nintendo-themed land through the iconic Warp Pipe and end up at the ride inside Bowser’s Castle, where they are promised “a multi-dimensional experience that recreates iconic environments from the Mario Kart games.”